 Multi-institutional teams must submit one application from a designated lead institution with all other team members proposed as subrecipients.

-DOE/National Nuclear Security Administration (NNSA) National Laboratories, other Federal agencies, and another Federal agency's FFRDCs, if participating in a team led by another institution, must not be proposed as subrecipients.
-They may participate as unfunded collaborators.
+DOE/National Nuclear Security Administration (NNSA) National Laboratories, if participating in a team led by another institution, must be proposed as subrecipients.